iturdikulov/bartkl.github.io/content/Articles/Which Number is Bigger.md

 c_1 \cdot 56 + 1 <& 56^{56}
 \end{aligned}
 $$
 Only the first terms are equal, and all others are smaller in the second sum.
-Therefore clearly their sum is smaller is well.
+Therefore clearly their sum is smaller as well.
 This means $56^{57}$ is larger than the maximal estimation we made of $57^{56}$, which guarantees it's bigger than $57^{56}$ as well.

 > [!note]
 > For those with a math background it's clear I'm using polynomial expansion here, where I'm treating $56$ as the variable.
 This proof can easily be formalised and even generalized for all $n > 2$ using this method.